Jamie Howard: Chasing Silver, Running the Coast, and the Cameras Off Podcast

 Who is Jamie Howard?

-Jamie Howard is the filmmaker behind Howard Films.
+Jamie Howard is the filmmaker and founder of Howard Films.
 His fishing documentary catalog includes Rising Tide, Chasing Silver, Location X, Bass The Movie, Running the Coast, and Black Salmon.
-He is also a former advertising creative director who now hosts the Cameras Off outdoor stories podcast, which includes the Tarpon Diaries series.
+A former advertising creative director, he now hosts the Cameras Off outdoor stories podcast, which includes the Tarpon Diaries series.

 What is the Chasing Silver film?

 Chasing Silver is Jamie Howard's tarpon documentary, first released as a mini-series for television.
-It is widely remembered for the first aerial footage of a tarpon school swimming down the beach, filmed from an ultralight aircraft.
+It is widely remembered for the first real aerial footage of a tarpon school swimming down the beach, filmed from an ultralight aircraft, a shot that defined conversations about the film.

 What is Running the Coast?

-Running the Coast is Jamie Howard's striped bass film.
-It covers the fishery from the Chesapeake Bay to Maine and took four years of shooting and one year of editing.
-It is one of the most ambitious fishing films ever made.
+Running the Coast is Jamie Howard's striped bass film, covering the fishery from the Chesapeake Bay to Maine.
+It took four years of shooting and one year of editing, and Jamie nearly did not finish it, making it one of the most ambitious fishing films ever made.

 What is the Cameras Off podcast?

-Cameras Off is Jamie Howard's new outdoor stories podcast.
-It is the channel where his post-film conversations and untold stories live.
-Season 1 is out.
-The show is expanding beyond fishing to include National Geographic adventure photographers, Red Bull wingsuit flyers, and other unexpected outdoor stories.
-Follow Cameras Off on Spotify here.
+Cameras Off is Jamie Howard's new outdoor stories podcast, named for the conversations on set that never made it into the films.
+Season 1 is out, and the show is expanding beyond fishing to include adventure photographers, Red Bull wingsuit flyers, and other unexpected outdoor stories.
+It is available on Spotify and Apple.

 Why is the striped bass fishery declining?

-According to the conversation, multiple factors are affecting striped bass — fishing pressure including what Jamie called black-market activity, pollution in the Chesapeake Bay affecting reproduction cycles, less overall biomass, and a migration shift moving fish farther north toward Maine and Nova Scotia.
+According to the conversation, multiple factors are affecting striped bass, including fishing pressure and what Jamie called black-market activity, pollution in the Chesapeake Bay affecting reproduction, less overall biomass, and a migration shift moving fish farther north toward Maine and Nova Scotia.
+Jamie filmed Running the Coast right at the end of what he calls the peak.

 Final Thoughts From Me

 The reason I want you to listen to this one is simple.
 The article gives you the topics.
-The audio gives you Jamie — his timing, his hedge, the way he laughed when I told him I thought there was a foot in the frame of his most famous shot.
+The audio gives you Jamie, his timing, his hedge, the way he laughed when I told him I thought there was a foot in the frame of his most famous shot.
 None of that translates to text.
-Hear it from him.
+Press play in the player above, or grab Episode 1011 on Megaphone or watch on YouTube.

 About Jamie Howard

-Filmmaker and founder of Howard Films.
-His fishing documentary catalog includes Rising Tide, Chasing Silver, Location X (and its sequel), Bass The Movie, Running the Coast, and Black Salmon.
-Former advertising creative director with work for British Airways, Adidas, and others across his New York and Los Angeles years.
-He now hosts the Cameras Off podcast on Spotify and Apple — an outdoor stories channel that includes the Tarpon Diaries series and is widening beyond fishing into adventure photography, wingsuit flying, and other unexpected outdoor lives.
+Jamie Howard is a filmmaker and the founder of Howard Films.
+His fishing documentary catalog includes Rising Tide, Chasing Silver, Location X and its sequel, Bass The Movie, Running the Coast, and Black Salmon.
+A former advertising creative director with work for British Airways, Adidas, and others across his New York and Los Angeles years, he now hosts the Cameras Off podcast on Spotify and Apple, an outdoor stories channel that includes the Tarpon Diaries series and is widening beyond fishing into adventure photography, wingsuit flying, and other outdoor lives.

 Star brite